digital-work-lab/handbook/index.md

 permalink: /
 ---

-# The handbook
+# The *Digital-Work Lab* Handbook

-This public handbook is a participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
+Our handbook is a public and participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
 It is an integral part of our [culture](docs/10-lab/10_processes/10.01.goals.html) of impact, rigor, openness, participation, and learning.

 ## Structure